Moss' logic for ordered coalgebras: Proof system and completeness

-\begin{prop}[Soundness and a form of invertibility] Let $A$, $B$ and their bases be given as in Definition~\ref{def:therule} and let $\pi$ and $\lambda$ consist of atomic formulas.
+can be seen as a part of presenting a completeness proof by step-by-step method. \end{rem} The rule $\nabla \Delta$ is sound, and even invertible in a certain technical sense which we explain and prove in the following proposition. \begin{prop}[Soundness and invertibility of the $\nabla\Delta$ rule] Let $A$, $B$ and their bases be given as in Definition~\ref{def:therule} and let $\pi$ and $\lambda$ consist of atomic formulas.
 The following are equivalent: \begin{enumerate} \item The sequent

 is refutable. \item The sequent $\pi\Rightarrow\lambda$ is refutable, and there exists a redistribution $\Phi$ of $(A,B)$ such that for all $z \in \base(\Phi)$ the sequents

 are refutable. \end{enumerate} \end{prop} \begin{proof} (1) implies (2).
 Assume that the sequent